-- Keep at a low boil for 3 full minutes, and keep stirring!
+- Keep at a low boil/simmer for 3 full minutes, and keep stirring!
 Then add lemon juice and stir some more.

-- Remove from heat and mix in your blossom thoroughly.
-Allow to infuse for an hour.
+- Remove from heat and then mix in your blossoms thoroughly.
+Allow to infuse for one hour at minimum.

 - Strain off flowers and pour into small jars or ramekins.